 Dan Beard Council & Freestore Foodbank are Scouting for Food!

-In that spirit, the Dan Beard Council is partnering with the Freestore Foodbank to launch Scouting for Food, a Council-wide service project that will collect food for those in need across the Dan Beard Council service area in the fall of 2021.
+Help other people at all times.
+It’s not enough to recite those words from the Scout Oath.
+We are called to put them into action.
+In that spirit, the Dan Beard Council partnered with the Freestore Foodbank to launch Scouting for Food, a Council-wide service project that collected food for those in need across the Dan Beard Council service area in the spring of 2024.

 Answering this call for help could not be more urgent.
 According to the Freestore Foodbank, one in seven of our neighbors in the Tri-State area is at risk of hunger.

 “During this time of unparalleled need in our community, it is wonderful to see new partnerships emerge to join Freestore Foodbank in the fight to create a hunger-free, healthy and thriving community,” said Kurt Reiber, president and CEO of the Freestore Foodbank.
 “We want to thank the Dan Beard Council of the Boy Scouts of America, the Scouts and their leaders for collaborating with our team on their inaugural Scouting for Food event.”

 Please support Scouting For Food, a community-wide food drive conducted by the Dan Beard Council, BSA.
 Your direct donation to the Freestore Foodbank will help continue our mission of feeding the community’s hungry during this unsettling time. $5 could buy 15 cans of soup. $10 could buy 14 boxes of oatmeal. $25 could buy 17 5-oz cans of tuna. $50 could buy 100 boxes of whole grain pasta. $100 could buy 80 18-oz jars of peanut butter.

 Individuals can contribute virtually to Scouting for Food by texting SCOUT4FOOD to (833) 709-0969 or click the button below:

 How does Scouting for Food Work?